slaclab/sdf-docs/conda.md

 Conda environments can be created declaratively using YAML files (see: https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file).

-The following YAML manifest generates a Conda environment called `mytest` with the following packages pre-installed:
+The following YAML manifest generates a Conda environment called `mytest` with these packages and their dependencies pre-installed:

 * `python=3.12`
 * `numpy`